scandycuz/newsworthy/README.md

 ## Features

 * Daily rake tasks connect to the Intrinio and Alchemy RESTful API's to pull and analyze relevant data
-* The Rails back-end keeps a running average of the most recent sentiment and emotional data and tracks the trajectory
+* The Rails back-end keeps a running average of the most recent sentiment and emotional data and tracks their trajectories
 * Individual company pages provide links for the most recently retreived articles, as well as a link to the company's page at MarketWatch.com

 ## Code Guide